database-guidesby May 24, 202616 min read3,029 words

 Cons:

 DbVisualizer targets enterprise users who need broad database coverage and do not mind a heavier tool.
-For individual Mac developers, lighter alternatives exist.
+For individual app developers, lighter alternatives exist.

 9. Queryline